Expressions

 Example:

-In the below example we have a Filter Box (p0) containing the Associations from the Definition Person.
-These associations have the attribute Employment and Income.
+In the below example we have a Filter Box (p0) containing the Instances from the Definition Person.
+These Instances have the attribute Employment and Income.

 We want to see the distinct incomes per employment from our filter box p0.
 We therefore use below expression: